jongio/vscodespaces/vscodespaces/how-to/vscode.md

 The guided codespace creation experience described above supports Git repositories over the HTTP(S) scheme.
 To use another source control provider, or Git over SSH, simply leave the **Git Repository** setting blank, and use the codespace's terminal support to clone your source code.

-> [!NOTE]
-> Windows based instance types are available as part of our Codespaces for Visual Studio Private Preview.
-[Sign up](https://aka.ms/vsfutures-signup) to receive access.

 ## Connect to a codespace

 If you were already connected to a codespace when you last shut down VS Code, it will automatically try to re-connect to that codespace when you launch it.